Turn Left: Plot

-Rose mysteriously appears to Donna, and gives her advice that saves her and her family from the destruction of London, but they are forcibly displaced to Leeds.
+Throughout the events, Rose sporadically appears near Donna, and gives her advice that saves her and her family from the destruction of London, but they are forcibly displaced to Leeds.
 Later, after seeing the stars disappearing from the sky, Donna is convinced to come with Rose, who insists that only the Doctor can stop the stars going out in every universe and the fabric of reality collapsing.

 With the assistance of UNIT, Donna is transported back in time minutes before she would turn right but is too far away to reach her past self in time.
 She chooses to walk in front of a passing truck which hits her, creating a traffic jam along the right-hand turning and causing her past self to turn left instead.
 As Donna lies dying on the ground, Rose whispers a message for the Doctor into her ear.
-The alternative universe disintegrates, and Donna wakes up.
-The beetle falls off Donna's back and dies and the fortune teller runs away.
-The Doctor enters the tent and Donna tells him about the experience, and that Rose's message was the words: "Bad Wolf".
-The Doctor and Donna then find the words "Bad Wolf" written everywhere, including on the TARDIS.
-The Doctor rushes into the TARDIS and announces that the universe is about to end.
+The alternative universe disappears, and Donna wakes up in the correct universe.
+The beetle falls off Donna's back and dies and the fortune teller runs away in horror over Donna's ability to destroy the alternate universe.
+The Doctor enters the tent and Donna tells him about the experience.
+As Donna tells the story, she reveals that Rose's message were the words: "Bad Wolf".
+The Doctor, realising that the woman helping Donna was Rose, rushes out of the tent, finding the words "Bad Wolf" written everywhere, including on the TARDIS.
+Upon entering the TARDIS, with its interior now red to warn the Doctor of extreme danger ahead, the cloister bell rings.
+The Doctor announces that the universe is about to end.